Print

 Puff pastry with a mound of vegetables and a ring of egg wash

-Roll out the second sheet of puff pastry and place it atop the vegetable mixture.
+Roll the second sheet of puff pastry and drape it over the vegetables.

 Puff pastry sheets on top of one another

-Use your fingertips to seal the pastry around the vegetable mound.
+With your fingertips, seal the pastry around the vegetable mound.
 When finished, it should look something like this:

 Mounds of puff pastry on a tray

 With a paring knife, cut the pastry into a circle shape.
 (I like to use a 9-inch pastry ring or bowl as a guide, but you can freehand it, too!).
-Be sure to allow a 1-inch border between the vegetable mound and where you cut the pastry—if you cut too close to the filling, you won’t be able to properly seal the pithivier and it will leak while baking.
+Be sure to allow a 1-inch border between the vegetable mound and where you cut the pastry—if you cut too close to the filling and can’t seal it properly, it will leak while baking.

 Trimming the pastry with a paring knife